From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

-Robb Tip: The head bartender, Jesse Vida, is on hand to help you wade through Atlas’ extensive cocktail menu and choose the perfect gin to go into your G&T or martini.
-If you’re hungry, the Mini Croque Monsieur is with ordering.
+Robb tip: The head bartender, Jesse Vida, is on hand to help you wade through Atlas’ extensive cocktail menu and choose the perfect gin to go into your G&T or martini.
+If you’re hungry, the Mini Croque Monsieur is worth ordering.

 600 North Bridge Road

 Tel: +65 6396 4466

 For first dates, we always recommend a bar with a view – in an event the date goes sour, there’s at least something magical to look at.
 Right at the top of the National Gallery, there’s Aura, an elegant and contemporary bar by the Michelin-starred Beppe De Vito.
 Friendlier than its neighbouring counterpart, it has everything you want after a long day: great service, city views and a solid list of drinks.
 Pick a seat al fresco and order the Spicy Momo, a refreshing cocktail shaken with gin, plum liqueur, yuzu and Sichuan pepper.

 Robb tip: Enjoy happy hour from 5pm to 8pm daily, when a selection of drinks are priced from just S$10.